-You can check out the clip, titled "String Gauges 101," below.
+You can check out the clip, titled "String Gauges 101," above.
 Bear in mind, this is clearly a "101"-style video, so Scallon covers a lot of very basic, but still helpful, information.

 Since we're on the topic, let me recommend the little-known .095 string gauge.
 It's exactly what it sounds like—a gauge that's between .009 and .010.
 I've been using .010's for decades, but they never really worked on my vintage-spec (baseball-bat-necked) Tele-style custom job.
 Since going down to .009's would be ridiculous (they are, after all, rubber bands), I tried 9.5's, based on a friend's recommendation.